sylhare/sylhare.github.io/_posts/2022/2022-10-11-Graphql-and-federation.md

 tags: [graphql]
 ---

-With Apollo Server, you can create an Apollo Federation for your GraphQL APIs.
+With [Apollo Server], you can create an Apollo Federation for your GraphQL APIs.
 The pre-requisite for [federation] would be to have at least two different GraphQL APIs that you want to advertise under the same url.
 Or if you want to break down a big GraphQL schema into multiple small microservices.